minetest-mirrors/other_worlds/README.md

 Settings
 --------

-Settings for this mod can be adjusted by editing the settings.lua file.
+Settings for this mod can be adjusted in Minetests Settings tab -> All Settings

 See the comments in this file for how to adjust: